emu-russia/psxcpu/cells.md

 Further description of the cell is divided into categories for easier reference.

-:warning: Топология и схемы ячеек получались в разное время и в разной последовательности. Иногда например находилась ячейка, а потом её усиленная версия. Но оказывалась что есть ещё "слабее" версия первой ячейки, поэтому обозначения их "мощности" (цифры после названия) весьма хаотичны.
+:warning: The topology and cell schematics were obtained at different times and in different sequences.
+Sometimes, for example, a cell was found, and then its strengthened version.
+But it turned out that there is even a "weaker" version of the first cell, so the designations of their "power" (numbers after the name) are quite chaotic.

-:warning: Некоторые ячейки вообще не понятно как называть, большая часть таких вынесены в категорию "композитных".
+:warning: Some cells do not know how to call it at all, most of them are placed in the category of "composite".

 Transistor schematic sources for all cells can be found here: https://drive.google.com/drive/u/2/folders/1ZomLORsXA5cFluM0va30vhQP0l_kxcaR

 ### Inverters

-Тут будут инверторы.
+There will be inverters.

-Чем больше _параллельно соединенных_ транзисторов в инверторе, тем больше его drive strength.
+The more transistors connected in _parallel_ in an inverter, the greater its drive strength.

-Чем больше _последовательно соединенных_ транзисторов в инверторе, тем дольше его propagation delay.
+The more transistors connected in _series_, the longer the propagation delay.

-#### Мини-версия инвертора (NOT)
+#### Mini inverter (NOT)

 ![Not_mini](/imgstore/cells/Not_mini.jpg)

-Этот инвертор мы обнаружили после более крупного собрата (NOT1), поэтому NOT пришлось переименовать в NOT1, а новым NOT стал этот мелкий )))
+We found this inverter after its larger counterpart (NOT1), so NOT had to be renamed NOT1, and the new NOT was this small one.

-#### Инвертор (NOT1)
+#### Inverter (NOT1)

 ![Cell000](/imgstore/cells/Cell000.jpg)

-Ничего особенного))
+Nothing special.

-#### Инвертор, 2 пары транзисторов (NOT2)
+#### Inverter, 2 pairs of transistors (NOT2)

 ![Not2](/imgstore/cells/Not2.jpg)

-:warning: Топологически очень похож на NAND2X:
+:warning: Topologically very similar to NAND2X:

 ![Nand2x](/imgstore/cells/Nand2x.jpg)

-Поэтому будь очень внимательным, не накосячь.
-NAND2X короче, чем NOT2, а также лапки с правой стороны идут под другими углами.
+So be very careful not to mess up.
+The NAND2X is shorter than the NOT2, and also the legs on the right side go at different angles.

-#### Инвертор, 3 пары транзисторов (NOT3)
+#### Inverter, 3 pairs of transistors (NOT3)

 ![Not3](/imgstore/cells/Not3.jpg)

-Разводка M1 позволяет делать альтернативный роутинг сверху. Также на вход может приходить с М2.
+The M1 wiring allows you to do alternate routing from above.
+Also the input can come from M2.

-#### Инвертор, 4 пары транзисторов (NOT4)
+#### Inverter, 4 pairs of transistors (NOT4)

 ![Not4](/imgstore/cells/Not4.jpg)

-#### Strong инвертор, 8 пар транзисторов (NOT8)
+#### Strong inverter, 8 pairs of transistors (NOT8)

 ![Pushpull](/imgstore/cells/Pushpull.jpg)

-Эти инверторы легко обнаружить по довольно внушительному металлическому экрану (это выход):
+These inverters are easy to spot by the rather impressive metal shield (this is the output):

 ![Pushpull_M1](/imgstore/cells/Pushpull_M1.jpg)

-Особенностью топологии является то, что вход и выход могут идти на М2, а могут альтернативными путями идти на М1.
+A feature of the topology is that input and output can go to M2, and can alternate paths go to M1.

-Альтернативный роутинг через М1. Дополнительный М1 показан голубым цветом, когда вход/выход идут на M2 - этого дополнительного М1 нет.
+Alternate routing through M1.
+Additional M1 is shown in blue, when input/output goes to M2 - this additional M1 is not present.

 ![Pushpull_alternate](/imgstore/cells/Pushpull_alternate.jpg)

-#### NOT12 (12 пар транзисторов)
+#### NOT12 (12 pairs of transistors)

 ![Not12](/imgstore/cells/Not12.jpg)

-Эту ячейку сложно с чем-то спутать :smiley:
+It's hard to mistake this cell for something else :smiley:

 ### Buffers

-Тут будут усилительные буферы.
+There will be amplifier buffers.

-Чем больше _параллельно соединенных_ транзисторов в буфере, тем больше его drive strength.
+The more transistors connected in _parallel_ in a buffer, the greater its drive strength.

-Чем больше _последовательно соединенных_ транзисторов в буфере, тем дольше его propagation delay.
+The more transistors connected in _series_ in the buffer, the longer its propagation delay.

-#### Буфер обычный, 2X
+#### Buffer regular, 2X

 ![Buf2x_circuit](/imgstore/cells/Buf2x_circuit.jpg)

-#### Буфер обычный, 4 пары транзисторов
+#### Buffer regular, 4 pairs of transistors

 ![Buf3x_circuit](/imgstore/cells/Buf3x_circuit.jpg)

-#### Буфер обычный, 4 пары транзисторов, усиленная диффузия
+#### Buffer regular, 4 pairs of transistors, reinforced diffusion

 ![Buf3x2_circuit](/imgstore/cells/Buf3x2_circuit.jpg)

-#### Двойной буфер
+#### Double buffer

-Двойной буфер отличается от обычного тем, что делает out = not(not(not(not(in)))), в то время как обычный буфер делает просто out = not(not(in)).
+The double buffer differs from the regular buffer in that it does out = not(not(not(in)))), while the regular buffer does just out = not(not(in)).

-Следовательно задержка распространения у двойного буфера будет дольше, чем у обычного.
+Hence the propagation delay of the double buffer will be longer than that of the regular buffer.

 ![Buf](/imgstore/cells/Buf.jpg)

 out = in

-:warning: Верхняя часть этой ячейки очень похожа на NOR2X:
+:warning: The top of this cell is very similar to NOR2X:

 ![Nor2x](/imgstore/cells/Nor2x.jpg)

-Не перепутай!!
+Don't mix it up!

-#### Двойной буфер, 4 пары транзисторов
+#### Double buffer, 4 pairs of transistors

 ![Buf2x](/imgstore/cells/Buf2x.jpg)

 ### Multiplexers

-Тут будут всякие мультиплексоры.
+There will be all sorts of multiplexers.

-#### Обычный мультиплексор (MUX)
+#### Regular multiplexer (MUX)

-Мультиплексор реализует конструкцию if-else в железном варианте. Если a = 0, то выход будет b, иначе с.
+The multiplexer implements the if-else construct in the hardware version.
+If a = 0, the output will be b, otherwise c.

-Для упрощения обозначения мультиплексор 2-в-1 на схемах будет обозначаться просто MUX (мультиплексоры большей разрядности достаточно редки).
+To simplify the notation, the 2-in-1 multiplexer will be referred to simply as MUX in the schematics (higher bit multiplexers are quite rare).

 ![21-mux](/imgstore/cells/21-mux.jpg)